trupti-K-ghenand/PRODIGY_CS_01/README.md

 The Caesar Cipher is one of the earliest known and simplest ciphers.
 It is a type of substitution cipher where each letter in the plaintext is shifted a fixed number of positions down or up the alphabet.
 For example, with a shift of 1, 'A' would be replaced by 'B', 'B' would become 'C', and so on.

 ### 🛡️ Cybersecurity Concepts
--Encryption🔒: The process of converting plaintext into ciphertext to protect information from unauthorized access.
+- Encryption🔒: The process of converting plaintext into ciphertext to protect information from unauthorized access.
--Decryption🔓: The process of converting ciphertext back into plaintext.
+- Decryption🔓: The process of converting ciphertext back into plaintext.
--Cipher🧩: An algorithm for performing encryption and decryption.
+- Cipher🧩: An algorithm for performing encryption and decryption.
--Key🗝️: A piece of information that determines the functional output of the cryptographic algorithm.
+- Key🗝️: A piece of information that determines the functional output of the cryptographic algorithm.
 In this case, the shift value.

 ## 📝 Prerequisites
 - Basic understanding of Python programming.